-I grew up in New Zealand and after nearly two decades in exile, I still consider it ‘home.’
+I grew up in New Zealand and after two decades in exile, I still consider it ‘home.’
 After dabbling in writing political poems and polemics in various journals and magazines while at school and university, I had my first paid commission writing for the 1971 Massey University revue which was notable for the presence of the golden voice of Sir Lockwood Smith, now New Zealand’s High Commissioner to Britain.

 After university, I fell into teaching, first in New Zealand and later in South West England, before, in 1998, taking up the position of Headmaster of Sherborne Preparatory School from which I recently retired.
 When time allows, I enjoy reading across several genre and have been a long-time devotee of the writings of Thomas Hardy as well as the Powys brothers, John Cowper, Theodore and Llewelyn (and the lyrics of Bob Dylan and Leonard Cohen).